Casey White prison escape: Vicky White

-Vicky White (August 19, 1965 – May 9, 2022) was working as an assistant director of corrections at the detention center in which Casey White was being held.
+Vicky Sue Davis White (August 19, 1965 – May 9, 2022) was working as an assistant director of corrections at the detention center in which Casey White was being held.
 She was set to retire on April 29, 2022, after 17 years as a corrections officer.
-She won the "Employee of the year" award four times during her 17 year tenure, and was set to win the award for a fifth time for her last year of service.
-The conferring of the fifth award was rejected since she took part in helping Casey White escape and her subsequent death.
+She won the "Employee of the Year" award four times during her 17-year tenure, and was set to win the award for a fifth time for her last year of service.
+The conferring of the fifth award was rejected due to her role in helping Casey White escape and her subsequent death.

-She married Tommy White in 2002.
-She divorced him in 2006 due to his alcohol and drug abuse.
+She married Tommy White in 2002 before divorcing him in 2006 due to his alcohol and drug abuse.
 She remained friends with her ex-husband until he died in January 2022, and remained close to both her mother and her ex-mother-in-law until the escape.
 She had no children.
 She was 56 years old at the time of her death.

 Post capture

-After the Vanderburgh County coronor ruled Vicky White's death to have been the result of a suicide, her body was returned to Alabama.
-About two hundred people attended her funeral.
+After the Vanderburgh County coroner ruled Vicky White's death to have been the result of a suicide, her body was returned to Alabama.
+About 200 people attended her funeral.

-Casey was returned to Alabama the next day after waiving his right for an extradition hearing.
+Casey was returned to Alabama the next day after waiving his right to an extradition hearing.
 He was transferred back to the state prison in Bessemer, Alabama, rather than the facility from which he escaped.
 His motion for a preliminary hearing on the escape charge was denied on June 13, with the judge referring the case to grand jury.
-A trial for the 2015 murder is scheduled for December 12, 2022.
-On July 11, Casey White was charged with felony murder for the death of Vicky White, in spite of Vicky White's death having been ruled a suicide.
+On July 11, Casey White was charged with felony murder for the death of Vicky White.
+In May 2023, Casey White reached a plea deal in which he pleaded guilty to first-degree prison escape, and in exchange would not be tried for felony-murder in the death of Vicky White.

 In the weeks following their capture, the specific motel room in which Vicky White and Casey White stayed became highly sought after, with a waiting list for the room reaching 60 bookings.

+Adaptations

+In 2022, Tubi released a movie about the prison escape called Prisoner of Love, starring Nicholle Tom as Vicky White and Adam Mayfield as Casey White.

+In 2023, Lifetime released a movie about this prison escape called Bad Romance: The Vicky White Story as part of its "Ripped from the Headlines" feature films.
+It stars Wendi McLendon-Covey as Vicky White and Rossif Sutherland as Casey White.
+McLendon-Covey also serves as an executive producer.

+On September 25, 2024, Netflix released a documentary about the prison escape titled Jailbreak: Love on the Run.
+Aaron Ginsburg, William Green, and Alex MacRae serve as producers.